SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 To build the toast package, we start by creating a couple of files inside the `src/lib` folder.

-- `toastStore.js`: this will create a store that holds all active toast notifications and also exports functions to add and remove toasts.
+- `toastStore.js`: this will create a store that holds all active toast notifications and exports functions to add and remove toasts.

 - `Toast.svelte`: this will display a single toast notification.